shurick81/ai-labs/lab-contents/009_llama_scout_azure_llamastack/README.md

-# Image recognition using a Cloud VM
+# Running Llama Scout using a Cloud VM

 When a task is too resource consuming for running on your laptop, you can hire a VM in the cloud.
 There might be a few options.